PandoraPay/kernel/wiki/db/db-model.md

-The Database Schema extends the Marshal and introduces some new fields:
+The Database Model extends the Model and introduces some new fields:

 1. `db` - for clusters
 2. `table` - for identifying the object